NOTE: Post updated 11/8/21 to incorporate statutory and case law updates.

 An example of a zoning scheme involving relatively small parcels that was judged acceptable because it fit the context of the land and the surrounding uses is found in Zopfi v.
 City of Wilmington, 273 N.C.
 430, 160 S.E.2d 325 (1968).
 The court there upheld the rezoning of a roughly 60-acre triangle, formed by two major highways, into three zoning districts with decreasing density moving away from the point of the highway intersection.
 A 27.5-acre parcel at the point of the intersection was zoned commercial, the next 12 acres were zoned for multifamily residential use, and the remainder was zoned for single-family residential use.

-Three cases illustrate the growing importance of a formal comprehensive plan and the recommendations of the planning board in spot zoning analysis.
-These cases may give Malcolm’s attorney some cause for concern.
+Several cases illustrate the importance of a comprehensive plan and the recommendations of the planning board in spot zoning analysis.
 In Mahaffey v.
 Forsyth County, 99 N.C.
 App.
 676, 394 S.E.2d 203 (1990), review denied, 327 N.C.
 636, 399 S.E.2d 327 (1991), a 0.57-acre tract was rezoned from a residential and highway-business district to a general-business district.
 The comprehensive plan designated the area as “predominantly rural with some subdivisions adjacent to farms.”
 The planning staff and the planning board recommended against the rezoning, but the board of commissioners adopted it.
 In ruling the action to be illegal spot zoning, the court pointedly noted, “[T]he County Planning Board and Planning Board Staff, made up of professionals who are entrusted with the development of and adherence to the comprehensive plan, recommended denial of the petition.”
 Id. at 683, 394 S.E.2d at 207.
 A similar result was reached in Covington v.
 Town of Apex, 108 N.C.
 App.
 231, 423 S.E.2d 537 (1992). in which the rezoning of a single lot from office and institutional use to conditional use business was held to be impermissible spot zoning.
 The court concluded that the rezoning contradicted the town’s policies on location of industrial uses, as set forth in the comprehensive plan.
 The court also found minimal benefit to the public and substantial detriment to neighbors.
-In the third case, Budd v.
+In Budd v.
 Davie County, 116 N.C.
 App.
 168, 447 S.E.2d 449 (1994), review denied, 338 N.C.
 524, 453 S.E.2d 174 (1994), the rezoning of a 14-acre site along the Yadkin River, as well as a half-mile-long, 60-foot-wide access way, from residential-agricultural to industrial to accommodate a sand mining operation was invalidated in part because it directly contradicted the previously adopted policies for the area.
 The zoning ordinance’s stated intent for the rural-agricultural district was to maintain a rural development pattern and to exclude commercial and industrial uses.
 Based on such considerations, the planning board twice recommended denial of the rezoning petition.
 The court held that the rezoning was in direct contravention of the stated purpose of the comprehensive zoning scheme, and this factored into invalidation of the rezoning.